hermeszhang/gnu-guitar-gui/README.md

-GNUitar
+Gnuitar
 =======

 [![Travis Badge](https://travis-ci.org/gnuitar/gnuitar.svg?branch=master)](https://travis-ci.org/gnuitar/gnuitar)

 The GNU Guitar Effects Processor

-### What is GNUitar ?
+### What is Gnuitar?

-GNUitar is a real-time sound effects software that allows you to use your computer as a guitar processor.
-It has GTK+ based interface.
-It can be compiled on any flavor of UNIX that have GTK+ 1.2, 2.0, Glib, pthreads and OSS sound driver.
-It also works on Windows.
+Gnuitar is a real-time sound effects software that allows you to use your computer as a guitar processor.

 It was originally written by Max Rudensky.

+Now it's being refactored and a number of things are being changed, the most significant being the change from Gtk interface to a Qt interface.

 This program was inspired by two earlier works:
  - [Ele]([1] http://www-personal.umich.edu/~mslutsky/elepage/index.html) by Morris Slutsky
  - Guitar FX Processor by Marin Vlah

-GNUitar is free software and is distributed under GNU GPL license.
+Gnuitar is free software and is distributed under GNU GPL license.

-GNUitar is pronounced like "GNU Guitar".
+Gnuitar is pronounced like "GNU Guitar".

 If you don't know how to pronounce GNU, read [this](https://www.gnu.org/gnu/pronunciation.en.html)